DavidNovo/create-your-own-adventure/english/marshmallow.md

 You are feeling very anxious at this point.

 This is because you do not like leather for ethical reasons.
+It reminds you to much of dead flesh and suffering.

 You begin to breakout of the jacket and find a lighter, a fork, and rope.